Bulliby/docker/oauthGithub/README.md

 Create a GitHub **OAuth** app in the settings of your **profile**.
 Put the homepage and callback url of your application.
 In return get your Client ID and Client secret and use it in `docker run` cmd like above.

-Follow this repository to find how a create an **app** who us the docker's environnement variables [oauthGitgraph](https://github.com/Bulliby/oauthGitgraph)
+Follow this repository to find how a create an **app** who us the docker's environment variables [oauthGitgraph](https://github.com/Bulliby/oauthGitgraph)

 ## Notes